Skip to primary navigation Skip to content Skip to footer

 A dram with a view: Caol Ila

-You can keep your eyes peeled to the Paps, as the CalMac ferry takes you from Jura to Port Askaig.
-Not far from here, our next stop is in a stunning location and is also the biggest production point on the island: Caol Ila (meaning “The Sound of Islay”, which separates this whisky paradise from Jura).
+You can keep your eyes peeled for the Paps, as the CalMac ferry takes you from Jura to Port Askaig.
+Not far from here, our next stop is in a stunning location and is also the most significant production point on the Island: Caol Ila (meaning “The Sound of Islay”, which separates this whisky paradise from Jura).

-Together with Lagavulin, Caol Ila was taken over by Diageo (then known as DLC) in 1927 but instead of investing in its single malt, the company used it as a powerhouse for peated whisky to go in their blends, only to take a U-turn in the early 2000s, when the appetite for peated single malt led to the release of an increasing number of single malt expressions.
-An upgrade to increase capacity allowed the distillery to keep up a consistent production to go into the company’s blends as well.
+Together with Lagavulin, Caol Ila was taken over by Diageo (then known as DLC) in 1927.
+Still, instead of investing in its single malt, the company used it as a powerhouse for peated whisky to go in their blends, only to take a U-turn in the early 2000s, when the appetite for peated single malt led to the release of an increasing number of single malt expressions.
+An upgrade to increase capacity enabled the distillery to maintain consistent production, which was then incorporated into the company’s blends.

-The old warehouse stands out among the more modern production building, and if you are looking for a dram which is no peat monster but still delivers plenty of lovely smoky notes in it, a tasting is recommended.
+The old warehouse stands out among the more modern production buildings, and if you’re looking for a dram that is no peat monster but still delivers plenty of lovely smoky notes, a tasting is recommended.

 New in town: Ardnahoe

-From an old glory to the newest arrival on the island, we head north to reach the newly built Ardnahoe Distillery.
-The distillery saw its first spirit flow only in 2017 and is the first distillery to open in over ten years on the island (after Kilchoman).
-Owned by Hunter Laing & Co, it mirrors the increasing trend of independent bottlers setting up their distillery, and Ardnahoe is a fairly exciting one.
-The distillery’s building can’t help but please the aesthetic eye: inside, the distillery is a lovely example of new whisky architecture and interior design, with a lovely shop and a bar and restaurant where you can taste delicious cakes as well as the bottlings of the company, all overlooking the Sound of Islay from a huge window with a balcony.
-Although their first whisky is yet to be bottled, a visit here is a great insight into the growing whisky wave and a very interesting and varied experience for the palate.
+From an old glory to the newest arrival on the Island, we head north to reach the newly built Ardnahoe Distillery.
+The distillery saw its first spirit flow only in 2017 and is the first distillery to open in over ten years on the Island (after Kilchoman).
+Owned by Hunter Laing & Co., it mirrors the increasing trend of independent bottlers setting up their own distillery, and Ardnahoe is a fairly exciting one.
+The distillery’s building can’t help but please the aesthetic eye: inside, the distillery is a lovely example of new whisky architecture and interior design, with a beautiful shop and a bar and restaurant where you can taste delicious cakes as well as the bottlings of the company, all overlooking the Sound of Islay from a big window with a balcony.
+A visit here offers an excellent insight into the growing whisky scene and an exciting, varied experience for the palate.

 Home of the Mariner: Bunnahabhain

-Secondly, the look of this distillery is fairly distinctive, as it almost looks like a fishing village – secluded from the rest of the world, with a long pier stretching out in the Sound.
-Islay’s most northerly distillery is a favourite of whisky buffs and has recently unveiled a brand new visitor centre.
+Secondly, the look of this distillery is pretty distinctive, as it almost looks like a fishing village, secluded from the rest of the world, with a long pier stretching out into the sound.
+Islay’s most northerly distillery is a favourite among whisky buffs and has recently unveiled a brand-new visitor centre.

 Spirit of Land: Kilchoman